slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On health

 <!--
++ naval@x -- Calm the stomach.
+Move the body.
+Rest the mind.
++ naval@x -- The modern mind is overstimulated and the modern body is understimulated and overfed.
+Meditation, exercise, and fasting restore an ancient balance.
++ orangebook_@x -- Take better care of your health when you are already healthy.
+Keep investing when you are already financially secure.
+Find a better job when you already have a job.
+Take bigger risks when you don’t need to take any.
+Build meaningful relationships when you are already happy alone.
++ zubymusic@X -- Healthcare is primarily your diet, exercise, sleep, and lifestyle habits.
+What most people call 'healthcare' is actually sick care.

+- A man complaining a lot is a man not accomplishing a lot.
+- a sedentary lifestyle is a magnet for depression.
+- A women is either a 0 or a 1.
+A hore or a wife material.
+Dont overcomplicate.
+- Depression and schizophrenia are so tied to poor gut bacteria that researchers can identify a person with depression just by analyzing their gut bacteria composition.
 - Pain changes people.
 Some become rude.
 Some become silent.
+- Turns out I wasn’t depressed, I just needed a job that fulfills me, a «date to marry» relationship, a consistent physical activity and high protein whole foods nutrition.
 -->

 > *"The secret to living well and longer is: eat half, walk double, laugh triple and love without measure."